sorbet/sorbet/website/docs/faq.md

 ## Can I use Sorbet for duck typed code?

+No.

-No. Duck typed code relies on the partial interface of an object (for example, all Rack middleware responds to a `call` method that accepts one argument) to determine if it's safe to use the object.
+Duck typed code relies on the partial interface of an object to determine if it's safe to use the object.
+For example, Rack middleware accepts any object that has a `call` method which takes one argument and returns a tuple representing an HTTP response.

 Sorbet does not support duck typing either for static analysis or runtime checking.